finnmayhew/The-Revelation-Mission/World/Poseidon.md

   - This isn't a necessary path, because they could always just steal the Pearl
 - Maybe the people in power are the people who have magic
 - Something foreboding in the Underdark that hints at the reason for the Gliss/sun setup (Illithids?) (approximately Chris's idea: the Illithids are aliens who came to conquer, ancient Hestians summoned the gods who banished them to the Underdark.
 The Gliss was the result of summoning the gods.)

-## To do

-- Name a few Maridian colonies
-- Name Maridian epochs (at least current epoch and the previous one)
-- Name the current shift events (generically)
-- Name currency

----

-- Give significance to the period of the current shift (something related to activity on Hestia?)
-- Figure out what the Shabah are really doing
-- Write section on the Stormrider's Pearl